-Prerequisites: PSYC422 or PSYC719, or consent of the department.
+Prerequisite: PSYC422 or PSYC719, or consent of the department.
 A review of chemical neurotransmission, before a focus on medications used for the treatment of psychological disorders in children, adolescents, and adults.
+Three hours of lecture or equivalent.

 PSYC745: Behavioral Pediatrics